glyph-cat/sound-memory/README.md

 1. In `src/~game/data-packs`, create a new folder called `card-data`.
 2. In `card-data` create as many folders as you see fit.
 3. The folder names should follow this pattern `pair-01`, `pair-02`... `pair-99`
-4. Note that the maximum folders allowed is 99, anything above 99 will be ignored by the game.
+4. Note that the maximum folders allowed is 99, anything above 99 will be ignored.
 Attempting to name the folder as `pair-001`... `pair-099` will not work.
 Besides, who needs that many cards to play?
 5. Also note that if you set your `deckSize` to 12, for example, then it is expected that you will have 6 pairs of card data.

 ## Part 2: Text Data